 - personal understanding of deafness programme

-- on-going multi-agency liaison around the deaf child with audiology, hearing services, SALT and families
+- on-going multi-agency liaison around the deaf children and young people with audiology, hearing services, SALT and families

 - environmental audits

 Our hearing support packages for teacher involvement include both our core and traded services.

 School settings will receive 70% of provision for a child as core, with the setting required to contribute the remaining 30%.